harrycresswell/harry/content/writing/23-02-07-safer-internet-day/index.md

 If the origin of an email is unclear, then reach out to the company claiming to be the sender directly, to ask if they were indeed the sender.

-[Jigsaw | Google: Can you spot when you’re being Phished](https://phishingquiz.withgoogle.com/) is a handy tool that will help you identify phishing emails.
+[Jigsaw | Google: Can you spot when you’re being Phished](https://phishingquiz.withgoogle.com/) is a handy tool that will help you learn how to identify phishing emails.

 ## Identify hacks and data breaches

 If you are concerned that one of your accounts has been comprimised, there are ways to find out.

 Use [Have I been pwned](https://haveibeenpwned.com/) to check if your email or phone has been leaked or is part of a data breach.
-You can also set up notifications, for if and when your account is compromised.
+You can also set up notifications, to notify you if/when your account has been compromised.

 [Jumbo](https://www.withjumbo.com/) is a privacy and security assistant that protects you from online risks such as data breaches and online tracking.
-It helps you protect your social media accounts and also allows you to scan your contacts and notify friends if their data has been leaked.
+It helps protect your social accounts and allows you to scan your contacts, so you can notify friends if their data has been leaked.

 ## Delete your personal data

 In the past, removing you personal data once it’s “out there” has been a difficult task.
 These days, there are a growing number of services that will do this for you.

-[Incogni](https://incogni.com/) is a paid service that offers to hunt down data brokers who are collecting, aggregating, and trading your personal data without you knowing anything about it.
+[Incogni](https://incogni.com/) is a paid service that offers to hunt down data brokers who are collecting, aggregating, and trading your personal data without you knowing.
 Using GDPR, CCPA, and other applicable privacy laws they force these brokers to remove your personal information from their databases.

 [Redact](https://redact.dev/download) is more of a content management tool, which will automatically clean up your old posts from services like Twitter, Reddit, Facebook and Discord.
 It’s free to use for personal use.